 Being charged with criminal domestic violence is a serious matter.
 To have a chance at maintaining your rights and liberties, you should work with a qualified attorney who has a thorough knowledge of the law.

 The trusted criminal defense attorneys of Truslow & Truslow have the experience and knowledge necessary to fight for your best interests.
-Call us today at (803) 256-6276 for a consultation, and we can give you an overview of your legal options.
+Call us today at (803) 256-6276 for a confidential consultation, and we can give you an overview of your legal options.

 Put our 50+ years of legal experience to work for YOU.